 - Old Town Bucharest for nightlife

-Let’s start with the most popular and crowded spot in Bucharest: the Lipscani, Smardan, Gabroveni and side streets between Piata Universitatii, Piata Unirii and Calea Victoriei (known as Old Town or Centrul vechi for locals ) is where you’ll find over 100 cafes, bars, pubs, restaurants and clubs in Bucharest.
+Let’s start with the most popular and crowded spot in Bucharest: the city center.
+That includes the Lipscani, Smardan, Gabroveni and side streets between Piata Universitatii, Piata Unirii and Calea Victoriei (known as Old Town or Centrul vechi for locals).
+Here in the center of Bucharest, you’ll find over 100 cafes, bars, pubs, restaurants and clubs.
 This is where most locals and tourists go out because with so many choices finding a spot is not a problem.
 Every weekend starting from 10pm and well into the night or early morning the area transforms into a booming outdoor disco with crowds rushing to the next bar, pretty hostesses inviting you for a drink, queues for shaorma or gyros and... disoriented people :)

-The Old Town has its charm: miracuously untouched by WWII bombs or communist bulldozers, there’s something about old buildings, some abandoned others restored, mixed with cobbled streets and old world architecture that makes partying here so unique.
-If you’re looking for the throbbing heart of Bucharest’s nightlife - this is the place to be.
+The Old Town has its charm: miraculously untouched by WWII bombs or communist bulldozers, there’s something about old buildings, some abandoned, others restored, mixed with cobbled streets and old world architecture that makes partying here so unique.
+If you’re looking for the throbbing heart of Bucharest’s nightlife - this is the ideal place to be.
 It’s also a great place for pub crawls, stag or hen parties and whatever else you can think of for a crazy night out!

-- our favorite bars and clubs here: Urbanist, Shoteria, Nomad, Club A, Entourage, Interbelic and many more!
+Our favorite bars and clubs here: Urbanist, Shoteria, Club A, Fire, Nomad Skybar, Interbelic and many more!

 - University and Romana areas for a cozier night out